-WELCOME, Executive Director
+WELCOME from the Executive Director

 When you think of the skilled trades, what comes to mind?
-Do you think boring?
-Dirty?
-Low paying?
-Think again!
-Try challenging, technologically advanced and financially rewarding.
+How about challenging and rewarding career options, technologically advanced, hands-on learning and training opportunities and competitive wages!
 The Manitoba Trades Booklet is here to dispel the myths and replace them with an encouraging set of facts.

 Consider this booklet as a companion on the road to making an informed career decision, or in discussion with your child or student(s).
-If you have any questions, or would like more information, please contact Skills Canada Manitoba by phone at (204)927-0250 or visit the website, www.skillsmanitoba.ca.

 Manitoba's continuing competitiveness in the global marketplace depends on attracting and retaining qualified workers in the skilled trades.
-With the projected number of people leaving the skilled workforce exceeding the expected number of new entrants, the challenge has escalated to a crisis.
+As a result, there is an increasing number of jobs available in the skilled trades.
+This means greater job opportunity and job security.